uilibrary/done-design-system/readme.md

 ## [Done Design System](https://uilibrary.github.io/done-design-system/)
 Design system for bootstrap 4.
-While bilding new products we were doing same thing over and over again.
+While building new products we were doing same thing over and over again.
 So we decided to build a design system for our upcoming products.
 Done is like an inventory.

 Done is `MIT` licensed, so you can use for your personal/commercial projects.